project-diaspora/project-diaspora/README.md

 ## Download Links

-Project Diaspora is available as both and Android and ioS app.
+Project Diaspora is available as both and Android and iOS app.

 # Features